shawn61cp/xpsql/README.md

 Run <code>xpsqlv</code> to produce panes that are vertically stacked.
 Run <code>xpsqlh</code> to produce panes that are placed horizontally side-by-side.  <code>xpsql</code> by itself defaults to vertical stacking.

 In both cases follow the command with arguments just as you would for PSQL.
-When you exit PSQL, the created pane along with PSPG will be destroyed.
+When you exit PSQL, the created pane along with the PSPG instance will be destroyed.

 NOTE: PSPG will appear unresposive until the first time some output is sent from PSQL.